Dr. Richard Abels,

 economists, and calculators, has succeeded; and the glory of

-the popular conception:
+of the popular conception:

 This Romantic conception of chivalry influenced the views on the subject even by professional academic historians in the first half of the twentieth century, who tended to idealize chivalry.
 Sidney Painter’s French Chivalry: Ideals and Practices in Mediaeval France (1957) is perhaps the best book on chivalry in the traditional vein (even though Painter’s understanding of chivalry was much more sophisticated and infinitely more nuanced than that of Gautier).

-The reason that Painter, one
+The reason that Painter,

-was an aristocratic ethos, a mode of
+an aristocratic ethos, a mode of

 behavior that distinguished the European nobility from their social inferiors.